dotnsf/nodejsAmazonShop/README.md

     - If not, bulkload.js will use items.json.txt.

+## (Option)How to create input file manually

+You can create input file for bulkload.js manually.

+bulkload.js would expect following text file:

+`{"code":"JAN/EAN/UTC code 1", "name":"Item name 1", "price": 100, "maker": "Maker of item 1", "brand": "Brand of item 1", "image_url": "URL of item 1 image", "asin": "ASIN code of item 1"}

+{"code":"JAN/EAN/UTC code 2", "name":"Item name 2", "price": 200, "maker": "Maker of item 2", "brand": "Brand of item 2", "image_url": "URL of item 2 image", "asin": "ASIN code of item 2"}

+  :

+  :`

+You would find it, but they are NOT JSON file.
+Each line are JSON, but they are just a collection of JSON(not JSON array).

 ## (Option)How to get Amazon Associate ID(tag)

 You can affiliate your shop with them.
 Refer following page: